 Angioedema is the rapid edema, or swelling, of the area beneath the skin or mucosa.
-It is normally an allergic reaction, but it can also be hereditary.
+It is normally caused by an allergic reaction, but it may also be hereditary.

-However, urticaria affects only the upper dermis, or top layer of skin.
-Angioedema affects the deeper layers, including the dermis, subcutaneous tissue, the mucosa, and submucosal tissues.
+However, while urticaria only affects the top layer of skin, angioedema affects the deeper layers, such as:

 It is not uncommon to have both urticaria and angioedema at the same time.

 In some cases, angioedema may cause swelling of the throat and airways.

 - noisy breathing

 This is a medical emergency.
 Contact an emergency medical professional immediately if you notice these signs.